Australian Government: Endangered

 Status and species overview

-Unusually, male northern quolls die after mating and rarely live for more than a year leaving the females alone to raise their young.
-Females too, often die after breeding with only 30% surviving to reproduce in a second year.
+Unusually, male Northern quolls die after mating and rarely live for more than a year leaving the females alone to raise their young.
+Females too, often die after breeding with only thirty percent surviving to reproduce in a second year.
 Female quolls may live for two or three years and only produce one or two litters in a lifetime.

 Northern quolls have been recorded locally in the following areas